AdobeDocs/workfront.en/help/resource-mgmt/resource-scheduling/overview-scheduling-areas.md

 >[!NOTE]
 >
->We are no longer developing the Resource Scheduling tools and they will soon be removed from `Adobe Workfront`.
-We recommend that you use the `Workload Balancer` for scheduling your resources.
+>We are no longer developing the Resource Scheduling tools and they will soon be removed from Adobe Workfront.
+We recommend that you use the Workload Balancer for scheduling your resources.
 >
->For information about scheduling resources using the new `Workload Balancer`, see the section [The Workload Balancer](../../resource-mgmt/workload-balancer/workload-balancer.md).
+>For information about scheduling resources using the new Workload Balancer, see the section [The Workload Balancer](../../resource-mgmt/workload-balancer/workload-balancer.md).
 >
->For more information about the timeline for removing the Resource Scheduling tools and replacing them with the `Workload Balancer`, see [Deprecation of Resource Scheduling tools in Adobe Workfront](../../resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md).
+>For more information about the timeline for removing the Resource Scheduling tools and replacing them with the Workload Balancer, see [Deprecation of Resource Scheduling tools in Adobe Workfront](../../resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md).

-The following sections describe where you can access the scheduling area within `Adobe Workfront`, as well as the functionality available in the scheduling area.
+The following sections describe where you can access the scheduling area within Adobe Workfront, as well as the functionality available in the scheduling area.

-## `Workfront` areas that allow you to schedule resources
+## Workfront areas that allow you to schedule resources

-You can schedule resources in the following areas in `Workfront`:
+You can schedule resources in the following areas in Workfront:

 * `For any projects for which you are the resource manager (from the Scheduling` area `)`
-  The Scheduling area in `Workfront` enables resource managers to make resourcing assignments across multiple projects.
+  The Scheduling area in Workfront enables resource managers to make resourcing assignments across multiple projects.

 * **For an individual project when you are a member of the project team (from the Staffing ** area** of a project)**: